 FMC Suspends Operations Due to Federal Government Shutdown

-The Federal Maritime Commission is closed effective Tuesday, October 1, 2013 as part of the federal government shutdown due to a lapse in the current fiscal year appropriations.
+The Federal Maritime Commission is closed effective Monday, January 22, 2018 as part of the federal government shutdown due to a lapse in appropriations.
 The Commission will resume normal operations when appropriations legislation is enacted and the federal government reopens.

 - The Commission will not respond to email or phone inquiries.

 - The Commission’s website will be available during the shutdown, but it will not be updated with new information until operations resume.

 - The Commission will not accept online filings or applications through its website for the following:

 - Ocean Transportation Intermediary (OTI) automated applications or license updates (FMC-18);